Becoming a Master Gardener

 Do you enjoy gardening?
 Do you live in San Joaquin County?
 Are you willing to volunteer your time and talent?

 The San Joaquin UC Master Gardener Program is always accepting applications.
-Our next training will be in 2019.
+Our next training will begin January 30, 2019.
 We will contact you when we re in the planning stages with more details.

 Master Gardener Application Package

-This application package includes a Master Gardener position description, a description of the types of activities in which Master Gardeners participate, and the application form.
+This application package includes, the application and a description of the types of activities in which Master Gardeners participate.
+The scholarship application will be added at in the near future.
 Please read all of the information carefully before submitting your application for the Master Gardener training program.